 Pour the brining liquid over the into the bag.

 Pour cold water in to cover the bird completely in liquid–this is about 1 gallon of cold water.

 Seal the brining bag and refrigerate the turkey in the brine overnight--for at least 8 hours or up to 18 hours.

 Before roasting the turkey, remove the turkey from the brine and rinse off the excess salt on the turkey.
 Blot the turkey dry with paper towels.

 Preheat your oven to 500 degrees F.

 Roast the turkey on the lowest level of the oven at 500 degrees for 30 minutes.

-Insert a probe thermometer into the thickest part of the breast and reduce the oven temperature to 350 degrees.
-Set the thermometer alarm (if available) to 161 degrees F. A 14 to 16-pound bird should require a total of 2 to 2 1/2 hours of roasting.
+After 30 minutes, insert a probe thermometer into the thickest part of the breast and reduce the oven temperature to 350 degrees F. Set the thermometer alarm (if available) to 161 degrees F. A 14 to 16-pound bird should require a total of 2 to 2 ½ hours of roasting.